-The profitability target is that the return on equity of more than 10%.
+The profitability target is a return on equity of more than 10%.
 Risk taking shall contribute to achieving this target.

 Storebrand aims to pay a dividend of more than 50% of the Group's profit after tax with an ambition that ordinary dividend per shares should at least be at the same level as the previous year.
 Ordinary dividend is paid if the solvency margin is sustainable above 150%.
 If the solvency margin exceeds 180%, it is the Board's intention to propose extraordinary dividends or share repurchases.
-Storebrand ASA has reserved for a dividend of NOK 1,517 million for 2019, corresponding to NOK 3.25 per share.
+Storebrand ASA has reserved for a dividend of NOK 1,519 million for 2020, corresponding to NOK 3.25 per share.